Speech disfluency: Thoughtful absorption

 The use of hmm is typically used during "thoughtful absorption", which is when one is engrossed in their flow of ideas and associations, that lead to a reality-oriented conclusion.
 The utterance of hmm is key for listeners to understand that the speaker is currently engaged in thought; if the speaker thought silently instead, listeners may be unsure if the speaker had finished their utterance.
 Um and er are also used during thoughtful absorption; however, typically the extent of the absorption of thought is more limited since um and er are usually spoken mid-sentence and for shorter periods of time than hmm.
 For this reason, thoughtful absorption is typically associated with the utterance of hmm.

-Huh – the universal syllable

-As of 2013, research suggested that the word/syllable huh is perhaps the most recognized syllable throughout the world.
-It is an interrogative which crosses geography, language, cultures and nationalities.